Arithmetic level raising theorem for some unitary Shimura varieties mod $p$: Introduction

 For the vanishing of $Gr_1{\rm H}^{4}_{\acute{e}t}(\overline{Sh}_{1,2}(K_\gothp^1),k_\lambda(n))_\mathfrak{m},$ it suffices to show the cohomology groups appearing in $E_{1,\mathfrak{m}}^{1,1}$ with integral coefficients are all torsion-free.
 Then by Weight monodromy conjecture and Hypothesis~\ref{Main hypo2}, we can get the vanishing result.
 The torsion-freeness comes from the symmetry of $\Sh_{1,2}(K_\gothp^1)$ and a rank counting on cohomology groups.

 We briefly describe the structure of the paper.
 In Section~\ref{S:Shimura Varieties}, we consider a more general setup of unitary Shimura varieties of PEL type.
 We also prove a$\mod\ell$-version of the Tate conjectures proved in \cite{HTX17}.
 In Section~\ref{DG}, We recall basic notions of Dieudonn\'e modules and Grothendieck-Messing deformation theory.
 In Section~\ref{D}, we recall basic properties of higher Chow groups and calculate $\ch.$ In section \ref{S}, we study the Newton and Ekedahl--Oort stratification of ${{\Sh}}_{1,n-1}.$ In Section~\ref{G}, we study the geometry of ${{\Sh}}_{1,n-1}({K_{\gothp}^{1}})$ and in Section~\ref{I3} we give the proof of Theorem~\ref{Ihara lemma} for $n\geq 3.$ In section~\ref{GI}, we study the geometry of $\Sh_{1,2}(Iw_\gothp)$ with $Iw_\gothp$ the standard Iwahori subgroup.
-In Section~\ref{A3}, we prove Theorem~\ref{Arithmetic level raising maps} for $n=3.$ In Appendix~\ref{A}, we prove Theorem~\ref{Arithmetic level raising maps} for $n=2.$
+In Section~\ref{A3}, we prove Theorem~\ref{Arithmetic level raising maps} for $n=3.$ In Appendix~\ref{I}, we prove the Theorem~\ref{Ihara lemma} for $n=2.$ In Appendix~\ref{A}, we prove Theorem~\ref{Arithmetic level raising maps} for $n=2.$